vishwakarma-31/eCommerce/README.md

 - Node.js (v16 or higher)
 - MongoDB (v5 or higher)
 - npm or yarn package manager
+- Stripe and PayPal accounts (for payment processing)
 - Git

 ## Installation & Setup Instructions